Blog

 death penalty for child predators

-Crimes That Warrant the Death Penalty in the U.S.
+What Crimes Get the Death Penalty in the United States

 According to the Death Penalty Information Center, capital punishment is only reserved for the most serious crimes, including:

-• Death resulting from the destruction of planes, cars, or buildings
+• the destruction of planes, cars, or buildings

 • Murder that occurs during a drive-by shooting related to drugs